wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = More Tools =

-More Tools for your WooCommerce Swiss Knife are available with the Rich Guys Swiss Knife for WooCommerce.
-Here's a selection of some of the features offered by WooCommerce Rich Guys Swiss Knife:
+More Tools for your WooCommerce Swiss Knife are available with the Rich Guys Swiss Knife for WooCommerce:

 * Item personalization during checkout
-* Custom fields on a per product and per variation basis using item personalization options
+* Custom fields on a per product and per variation basis using Item personalization options
 * Bulk operations for variations
 * Variation Extender which allows to attach virtual variations meaningful to customers and to map these variations back to a more reduced set of internal variations.
 This allows you to overcome the resource (runtime) and management limits that most e-commerce stores show in the context of variable products.

 == Upgrade Notice ==